ncbi/cloud-transcriptome-annotation/README.md

 ### Docker image

-The docker image used to run all jobs is freely available on the GCP Container Registry.
+The docker image used on the instances to process the sample files is freely available on the GCP Container Registry.
 The bioinformatics tools used are installed with Conda/Bioconda during image creation.
 The conda environment file used is [conda-trans-annot.yaml](./config/gcp/docker/conda-trans-annot.yaml)

 #### Pull the image